itsmaclol/macscript/README.md

 Azaz for the fix for APT on macOS and for the iPhone palera1n installation part

-Jan for helping me with some bash code (because im an idiot and i forgor how to code at 9pm cz i hadn't eaten)
+Jan for helping me with some bash code and GUI (coming s0n)

 Me, for.. you know, basically everything